 To display packet statistics, use the show mfib route and the show mfib hardware route statistics commands.
-These commands display "N/A" for counters when no hardware statistics are available or when neither the accounting per-prefix command nor the accounting per-prefix forward-only, on page 140 command is enabled.
+These commands display "N/A" for counters when no hardware statistics are available or whenthe accounting per-prefix command is disabled.

 The following example shows how to enable accounting for multicast routing: